 Here is everything else we know about the Maldives reopening to American tourists

-Mexico is now open for U.S. passport holders!
-In fact, it was one of the only countries that never actually really closed its borders to Americans in the first place.
+Americans can travel to Mexico and in fact, it was one of the only countries that never actually really closed its borders to Americans in the first place.
+No tests, no quarantines.

 See all the detailed information about Mexico’s reopening for US tourists here.

 Fully vaccinated Americans can enter Mauritius with no quarantine as of October 1, 2021.
 A 72-hour PCR test is still required.

 Montenegro is allowing all countries to visit, including the USA.